phphd/exceptional-matcher/README.md

 Once you have done this, middleware will take care of capturing exceptions and processing them.

 > If you are not using Messenger component, you can still leverage features of this package, by writing your own
 > implementation of the middleware for the specific command bus you are using.
-Concerning `symfony/messenger`
+Since `symfony/messenger` component
-> component, this dependency is optional, so it won't be installed automatically if you don't need it.
+> dependency is optional, it won't be installed automatically if you don't need it.

-## Usage 🚀
+## Quick Start 🎯

-The first thing necessary is to mark your message with `#[ExceptionalValidation]` attribute.
-It is used to include the message for processing by the middleware.
+First off, mark your message with `#[ExceptionalValidation]` attribute, as it is used by mapper to include the object for processing.

-Then you define `#[Capture]` attributes on the properties of the message.
-These are used to map thrown exceptions to the corresponding properties of the class:
+Then define `#[Capture]` attributes mapping for properties of the message.
+These are used to match thrown exceptions with the corresponding properties of the class:

 ```php
 use PhPhD\ExceptionalValidation;